jzhanglsw/JackRes/README.md

 You can force generate .js and .map files from your .ts files with tsc filename --sourceMap

-Ambient modules like quote.ts are different from the other ts files.

 Since you are using a hierarchical file structure, you will need to be mindful of this during imports.
-If sublime says that they cannot find the import, it is most likely because the import is not inn the relative location that was specified.
+If sublime says that they cannot find the import, it is most likely because the import is not in the relative location that was specified.

 If you receive the error "Angular 2 HTTP GET with TypeScript error http.get(…).map is not a function", be sure to add import 'rxjs/add/operator/map'; to your import statements.

-For the error "OInit is not defined", just import OnInit from  'angular2/core'
+For the error "OnInit is not defined", just import OnInit from  'angular2/core'

 # Notes about the different relatively mysterious files
 tsconfig.json - Configuration for typescript, {sourcemap: True} makes sure that typscript will generate